 #16: Content marketing costs 62% less than traditional marketing and generates about 3 times as many leads.
 (Demand Metric)

 Social media hit the scene as this kind of promised land for instant marketing success – and some brands really did get overnight results – or so it seemed – in the early days.
-With so many voices fighting to be heard on social in 2017, the challenge for brands is finding a way to cut through the noise.
+With so many voices fighting to be heard on social, the challenge for brands is finding a way to cut through the noise.

 #17: 94% of B2B marketers use LinkedIn as part of their content strategy.
 Other popular platforms include Twitter (87%), Facebook (84%), YouTube (74%) and Google+ (62%).
 (Content Marketing Institute)